FormidableLabs/victory/docs/README.md

 ## Want to see if you're ready to :shipit:?

-First build the static site.
+First, build the static site (within /docs folder):

 ```bash
 yarn build
 ```
-Once it builds successfully, serve it:
+Once the build succeeds, serve it:

 ```bash
 yarn serve
 ```

+This will render the docs site at `http://localhost:3000/open-source/victory/`.
+If you go to root (i.e. `http://localhost:3000/`), you will need to click through the browser's file explorer to `open-source/victory` to get to the site.

-The staging and production sites are served from a nested path, e.g. `https://commerce.nearform.com/open-source/victory`.
+Note the staging and production sites are served from a nested path, e.g. `https://commerce.nearform.com/open-source/victory`.
 This step is important for validating that both the `basePath` used by the static HTML output and the `basename` used by the client-side router are working as expected.

 ## Deployment

+### Preview Environments

+Upon creating a Pull Request, a Vercel preview deployment is created and posted as a comment on the pull request to allow for testing changes.

 ### Production